coronel08/my-notes/notes/docs/aws.md

         -   Cannot add a volume to an existing instance if the existing volume is approaching capacity.
 A volume is attached to a new instance when it is added
         -   Auto Scaling groups in a vpc launches the EC2 instances in subnets
         -   Can seperate public vs private traffic.
 An internet facing load balancer will have a public IP address and will route requests to targets using private IP address.
 Therefore EC2 targets dont need a public IP.
     -   Elastic Load Balancing (ELB) - Balances traffic coming in, not global service.
 Distributes traffic across multiple Availability Zones within the same AWS Region.
+Communicates with EC2 instances using private IP addresses.
+        -   Monitors health of Instances and only routes traffic to healthy targets
         -   Access Logs - disabled by default, logs info such as time the request was received, clients IP, latencies, request paths, and server responses.
 Stored in S3 buckets and automatically encrypted using SSE-S3
         -   3 types of balancers (Stickiness in load balancing uses cookies to keep client connecting to the same server)
             -   Classic Load Balancer - HTTP, HTTPS, TCP.
 Used when needed to support older architecture